ChenHaowei2008/CTFWriteups/BlahajCTF-2023/christmas/README.md

     - This just breaks out of the loop and exits the program.

-Here is the decompilation that ghidra has provided:
+Here is the decompilation that Ghidra has provided:

 ```c